Parrit/Parrit/docs/Contributing.md

 ### Running the application locally

-Build the static (JS and CSS) before attempting to run the application
+Build the java app and static (JS and CSS) before attempting to run the application
 ```
-./gradlew jsBuild
+./gradlew build
 ```

 If all of the tests pass, run the project as a spring project using your preferred method.